 And so he took the concept behind ordinary clothes pegs and began designing gorgeous jeweled clips.
 They became known as dress clips - after all, they look quite fetching on dresses – and were wildly popular.
 Mr. Cartier’s brilliant idea for a device combining two clips into a brooch also took off with both fine jewelers and costume jewelers.

 Stylish ladies began scooping them up.
 They clipped them to their gowns, jackets, blouses, and whatever else they fancied.
 Thanks to their beauty and versatility, dress clips remained fashionable from when they were first introduced through to the early 1950’s.
 And then - for reasons we can’t begin to fathom - they stopped being manufactured.
 Just like that, dress clips disappeared from jewelry shops, cocktail dresses, and the general lexicon.

-For almost 70 years, they’ve been patiently waiting to be rediscovered at flea markets and in the jewelry boxes of grannies and great aunts.
-Fortunately, they caught the eye of Jubilee and she figured it was high time to bring them back.
+For almost 70 years, they’ve been patiently waiting to be rediscovered.
+Fortunately, they caught the eye of Jubilee when she saw them being worn by many Royal ladies and she figured it was high time to bring them back.
 Thrilled by the challenge, she began designing original clips that provide versatility and elegance for any occasion.

-Each Jubilee Jones piece is designed in sunny California and made with care in the USA.
+Each Jubilee Jones piece is designed in sunny California and made with care.
 Our hope is that they become treasured keepsakes that you’ll love as much as we do.

 So who is Jubilee?

 Jubilee is the mischievous alter ego of our founder Chelsea Armstrong.
 A graduate of both Parsons School of Design in New York and FIDM in Los Angeles, she has worked at the creative offices of global brands including Kate Spade, Burberry, Aritzia and Perry Ellis International.